 Associate of Applied Science

 Associate of Applied Science degrees are designed to prepare students for immediate employment in a specialized area.
-The AAS degree normally requires a minimum of 60 semester credit hours of college level work, including a minimum of 36 semester hours in the technical specialty.
+The AAS degree requires:

+- 1. Total Credit Hours A minimum of 60 semester credit hours of college level work - 2.
+General Education